 Another similarity with other input mechanisms is that scanners are typically 'plug n play'.
-XP, Vista, 7 or 8 will recognize the scanner when it's plugged in and ready itself for input from the device.
+Windows will recognize the scanner when it's plugged in and ready itself for input from the device.

 Bar codes used in consignment and resale shops are mostly 12 digits in length.
 The first 6 digits are the manufacturer's ID and the next 5 are the item number.
 The 12th digit is known as a 'check' or 'cut' digit which lets the scanner know if the number was scanned correctly.
 This is not necessary with BCSS so it is usually necessary to configure or calibrate the scanner to 'cut' (ignore) the 12th - by reading this code (or one applicable to the make/model):